Generalized Sobol sensitivity indices for dependent variables: numerical methods: Introduction

 The paper is organized as follows.
-In Section \ref{sect2}, we give and discuss the general results on the HOFD.
+In Section \ref{sect2}, we give and discuss the general results related to the HOFD.
 We remind Conditions (\ref{c1}) and (\ref{c2}) under which the HOFD is available.
-Further, we give the generalized Sobol sensitivity indices, and discuss their interpretation.
-Section \ref{sect3} is devoted to the HOGS procedure.
-We introduce the appropriate notation, and give a detailed procedure.
+Further, a definition of generalized Sobol sensitivity indices is derived and discussed.
+Section \ref{sect3} is devoted to the HOGS Procedure.
+We introduce the appropriate notation, and outline the procedure in detail.
 In Section \ref{sect4}, we adapt the least-squares estimation to our problem, and we point out the curse of dimensionality.
-Further, we discuss about variables selection via a penalized minimization.
-Section \ref{sectasymp} brings asymptotic results on the component estimators, constructed according to the HOGS procedure of Section \ref{sect3}.
+In addition, the use of a penalized minimization scheme is considered in order to perform model selection.
+The last part of Section \ref{sect4} is devoted to the consistency of the HOGS Procedure.
 In Section \ref{sectappli}, we present numerical applications.
-The first example is a toy function, and its objective is to show the efficiency of the HOGS procedure coupled with variable selection methods in the sensitivity estimation.
-The last example concerns the pressure applied to a tank.
-In this example, we want to detect the most influent inputs in the model with our procedure.
+The first two examples are toy function.
+The objective here is to show the efficiency of the HOGS Procedure coupled with variable selection methods to estimate the sensitivity indices.
+The last example is an industrial case study.
+The objective is to detect the inputs that have the strongest impact on a tank distortion.

-\section{GENERALIZED SOBOL SENSITIVITY INDICES}
+\section{Generalized Sobol sensitivity indices}